 LGBT+ History Month (Feb 24).
-We produced an infographic to support staff with understanding the issues faced by the LGBTQ+ community and to understand some of the language and terminology currently in use around this community.
+We produced an infographic to support staff with

 Staff Network Celebration event and understanding allyship - in December 2023 all of our staff networks came together for a half day celebration event to celebrate our individual and collective successes over the last 12 months and to reflect on and celebrate our intersectionality.
 We were joined by the Trust board who were able to share in our celebrations and to contribute to our work on defining how 'allyship' should look and feel within our organisation.